 Then copy the content of ca_bundle.crt, certificate.crt, and private.key to respective fields.
 And, after pasting these key click on “Install Certificate“.

 After following these steps, you will get notified that the SSL certificate for your site is successfully installed.
 To confirm, you can go back to sslforfree’s dashboard, then click on the check installation.
-If everything is fine, you should see the green ticks mark as shown in the image below.
+If everything is fine, you should see the lock icon in the browser as shown in the image below.

 This means you have successfully installed a free SSL certificate and your site is ready for “https“.
 Now, you need to redirect all of your HTTP requests to HTTPs.
 If you own a WordPress site, then you need to update WordPress and site URL from “http://yoursite.com” to “https://yoursite.com” (or https://www.yoursite.com) via Settings ➜ General through WordPress Admin.